DivyeshBaskaran/A-Star-and-Theta-Star/README.md

 The program can also generate multiple random grids at the same time by specifying the 'number of grid' value.
 The default number of grids is set to 50, which should be changed to a lower number to speed up the runtime of the program.
 'Number of grid' recommended to be set to 1-15 for fast processing of random grids.

+*** NOTE ***
+You need matplotlib to be installed for this program to display the GUI If not already installed on your device, run this command in the terminal:
+       python -m pip install -U matplotlib